chandran-jr/chandran-jr/README.md

   <img src = "https://github-readme-stats.vercel.app/api?username=chandran-jr&show_icons=true&count_private=true&theme=dark&hide=issues&line_height=32">
 </p>

-<p>I am a React developer graduated from Mar Baselios College of Engineering and Technology, CS stream.
+<p>I am a React developer who has graduated from Kerala Technological University (B.Tech) Computer Science.
 I have experience working with Python, and Figma as well for designing.</p>

 <p>I am currently looking into Next.js I focus on product development and management too.
-Looking to transorm into a solid Full-Stack Developer.
+Looking to transform into a solid Full-Stack Developer.
 I am an empathetic person by which I am able to communicate and understand my colleagues.
 I am a hustler and a lover of new tech.
 Plays cricket and football, loves memes, food, gaming etc.</p>

 <h2 align="center">Connect with me !! 🤝</h2>